patient-discovery/redox-client/README.md

 - `bin/check-vcr-cassettes --scrub` - attempt to replace real looking credentials in VCR cassettes with dummy test values.
 - `rake -T` - see available rake tasks
 - `bin/console` - get an interactive prompt for experimenting

+### Release Process
+- push to release branch or merge release PR from master
+- Github action tags the release and pushes the gem to rubygems